Here is a summary of things that have happened since I wrote the previous

-Newsweek claimed that it found creator of Bitcoin, Staoshi Nakamoto, he denied.
+- Newsweek claimed that it found the creator of Bitcoin, Satoshi Nakamoto, he denied.

-Permanence of data in blockchain raises interesting questions, it is already being used as prank but what if its used for harassment (by leaking someone’s personal info) or child porn.
+- Permanence of data in blockchain raises interesting questions, it is already being used as a prank but what if its used for harassment (by leaking someone’s info) or child porn.

-Sam Altman claimed that Bitcoin has a downward price pressure, I disagree, I think that’s just short term fluctuations, as more companies adopt Bitcoin (and I believe that will happen) the price pressure would be upward in longer run.
+- Sam Altman claimed that Bitcoin has a downward price pressure, I disagree, I think that’s just short-term fluctuations, as more companies adopt Bitcoin (and I believe that will happen) the price pressure would be upward in the longer run.

-Alex Daley (from Casey Research) wrotemultiple thorough and bearish posts on Bitcoins, he agreed on the premise of technology but referred current status as hype.
-He raises a subtle point that because all Bitcoin transactions are tracked publicly, a legally earned Bitcoin which at some point in past as acquired illegally can be returned to original owner.
+- Alex Daley (from Casey Research) wrote multiple thorough and bearish posts on Bitcoins, he agreed on the premise of technology but referred current status as hype.
+He raises a subtle point that because all Bitcoin transactions are tracked publicly, a legally earned Bitcoin which at some point in past as acquired illegally can be returned to the original owner.
 I disagree with his conclusion that Bitcoin will not go beyond speculations.

-Minimum viable blockchain – a really amazing reading on underlying concept of distributed ledger and (preventing) double spending
+- Minimum viable blockchain – an amazing reading on the underlying concept of the distributed ledger and preventing double spending

 - Using raw Bitcoins – gory technical implementation details of Bitcoin protocol in python